Home Forums

 All BSR

-• Skillets: If heat ring, unbroken and inset
+• Skillets: Heat ring unbroken and inset (chicken fryers smooth bottomed)

 • Ridge on bottom of skillet handle does not flatten out at sidewall of pan